toth12/let-them-speak-toth/src/assets/files/essays/MethodsMetadataProcessing.md

 <b>F. Limitation: absence of ghettos and camps from certain records</b>

 As mentioned above, not all metadata records shared by the three institutions contain ghetto and camp names.
 This might indicate that the person was hiding during the war or fled before deportations or the establishment of a ghetto.
 It might also mean that she or he was forced into forced labour service.
 Due to the volume and the occasional inconsistencies of the data, it would have been impossible to infer the reason for the absence of camp and ghetto information.
-However, you can download all interviews where camp and ghetto information were not available:
+However, you can download all interviews where camp and ghetto information was not available:

 Interviews without camp information can be downloaded from <a href="https://github.com/yale-fortunoff/lts-data/blob/main/data/interviews_without_camps.csv" target="_blank">here</a>.